agapow/py-qanda/README.txt

 	% cd qanda
 	% python set.py install

+*qanda* has one prequisite - the konval library [konval]_ for validators - although it may also use the colorama library [colorama]_ for prettifying text.
-*qanda* has no prerequisites and should work with just about any version of Python.
+It should work with just about any version of Python.

 Using qanda